Kern County Big Rig Accident Lawyers

 California Comparative Negligence Laws

-What to Do After A Big Rig Accident in Kern County?
+What To Do After A Big Rig Accident In Kern County?

-Let emergency personnel examine you even if you feel unharmed.
+• Seek Urgent Care — Let emergency personnel examine you even if you feel unharmed.
 A rush of adrenaline and shock may make it difficult for you to determine the extent of your injuries.
 Injury symptoms may even appear days later.
 An examination by a medical professional is the only way to detect health problems before they become serious.

 Motor Vehicle Accident